Qlove662/Project_02/README.md

 User Stories:

-As a user, I need to to copy or paste Gifs that can be shared.
+As a user, I want to to copy or paste Gifs that can be shared.

-As a user, I need to search Gifs by entering a keyword or phrase.
+As a user, I want to search Gifs by entering a keyword or phrase.

-As a user, I need Gif options when I enter keywords or phrases.
+As a user, I want Gif options when I enter keywords or phrases.

-As a user, I need to see and view all of the Gif options in rows or columns.
+As a user, I want to see and view all of the Gif options in rows or columns.

-As a user, I want the images to easily viewed and organized.
+As a user, I want the images to easily be viewed and organized.

 Wireframe: